1. Preparations prior to recruitment

 It must be based on the requirements profile and it is important that the information is clear, relevant and gives a positive impression.

 Reaching and attracting the right employee is a basic condition for the success of the recruitment process.
 The design of the advertisement and the choice of advertising channels are a large part of this.
-Advertisement templates for each post are in MyNetwork.
+Advertisement templates for each post are in Varbi.